msu-rsd/msu-rsd.github.io/docs/index.md

 ## Next Meeting

-> **Wednesday October 30th, 2024  3:00pm to 4:00pm**
+> ** Wedneday December 4th, 2024  1:00 pm to 2:30 pm**

-> Room 211 (Red Cedar Instruction room), MSU Main Library, West Wing, Second floor
+> Room W325 Beal Instruction room, MSU Main Library, West Wing, third floor

 All are welcome to attend!
-For more information, see the [announcement](news/posts/September-2024-recap,-next%20meeting%20Oct%2030.md)
+Thank you to the MSU Libraries for hosting this and to Kevin Finkenbinder for reserving the room.
+Note there will not be a meeting in November.
+We will meet again in January 2025.

 ## Communications